 Many of our clients have been neglected and abused, and when they hear Foster's story, meet him "in person", and see what a wonderful horse he is, it gives them hope.
 It's no surprise that Foster is one of the favorites at Project Horse.

-A very generous donor started this scholarship fund for families who cannot afford coming to project Horse.
-They named it after Foster because he is an excellent role model for overcoming trust issues, developing social skills and finding new value and purpose in life.
-There's no greater destiny for the great great grandson of Secretariat than to be this healing hero, a survivor and a symbol of hope.
+A very generous donor started this scholarship fund for families who could not afford Project Horse programs.
+It was named after Foster because he is an excellent role model in overcoming trust issues, developing social skills, healing from trauma, and finding new value and purpose in life.
+There's no greater destiny for the great great grandson of Secretariat than to be this healing hero — a survivor and a symbol of hope.